eddyerburgh/notes/conventions.md

 ## Protocols

-1. Italicize fields in a packet header:
+1. Italicize header field names:

    > _Type_ is the type of frame.

-2. Write field names in title case:
+2. Write header field names in title case:

    > `| Total Length |`